 Watch Video

-Embracing Innovation in Enrollment: Insights on Leadership and Problem Solving from Virginia Tech's Director of Enrollment Management
+Embracing Innovation in Enrollment: Insights on Leadership and Problem Solving from Virginia Tech’s Vice Provost of Enrollment Management

 We delve into his leadership philosophy, the importance of embracing failure, and the strategies that have driven Virginia Tech’s remarkable success in increasing diversity and accessibility.
 We also explore the exciting future initiatives under his guidance, including expanding graduate programs and global research collaborations.